sfgower/rabbitutil/README.md

 This code was developed on Mac OSX and compiled and run under Java 1.8.
 I would expect, however, that it would run on under operating systems and under Java 1.7 as well.

+Note that a rabbitutil.jar file is available here at under the /target directory.
+So if you don't want to deal with source, just use the jar.

 Here are a few notes and caveats:

    This early version of RabbitUtil is limited in functionality.
 For example, it doesn't support